 Quantitative & Computational Biology

 The Division of Biological Sciences is actively building our research strength in quantitative and computational biology.
 Research projects share a common interest in using advanced mathematical and computational approaches to study fundamental problems in biology.
 Areas of particular interest include ecological, neurological, and evolutionary modeling in plant and animal species.
-Research in this area benefits from the MU Informatics Institute and the University of Missouri Bioinformatics Consortium.
+Research in this area benefits from the MU Informatics Institute and the Informatics Research Core Facility.

 Faculty & Research Interests